sz64/EC601-Mini-Project-1-Twitter-Sentiment-Software/README.md

 analyse_functions: At first we use this functions to combine the entities with the same name.
 But last week we found the Natural Language API was updated and we don't need to use this function to combine anymore.

+## Future Changes
+- Spam Detection
+- More accurate system for filtering out users in out mentions_filter
+        - Related to spam detection
+- GUI